phoenixframework/phoenix_live_view/guides/client/bindings.md

 LiveView supports the `phx-mounted`, `phx-connected`, and `phx-disconnected` events to react to different lifecycle events with JS commands.

-For exmaple, to show an element when the LiveView has lost its connection, and hide it when the connection recovers, you can combine `phx-disconnected` and `phx-connected`
+For example, to show an element when the LiveView has lost its connection, and hide it when the connection recovers, you can combine `phx-disconnected` and `phx-connected`

 ```heex